matz-e/crab-diagrams/README.md

-# crab-diagrams
+# Diagrams for various processing flows in CRAB3

-Diagrams for various processing flows in CRAB3
+Used to explain the evolution of Automatic splitting in CRAB3…